SepStacks/DEVnIT/README.md

    but it had some bugs so I was stuck abit and had to work on some other projects.

    When I saw nuxt came out with an awesome update called nuxt@content, I was very existed since I'm already using nuxt in my day to day job and this new feature has alot of        potenial so I set on a mission to create a solution for my previous issue.

+## Features
+    •	Node Js server
+    •	socket IO connected to app.
+    •	Ability to create .md files with a UI.

+## Installation

+   To get started simply clone repo and do an npm install

 ## Build Setup